 /home/oracle/config/domains directory, the documentation would use DOMAIN_HOME to refer to

 The Application home is the directory where applications for domains you configure are created.

 The default Application home location is

 ORACLE_HOME/user_projects/applications/domain_name.
-However, Oracle strongly recommends locating your Application home outside of the Oracle home directory; if you upgrade your product to another major release, you must create a new Oracle home for binaries.
+However, Oracle strongly recommends that you locate your Application home outside of the Oracle home directory; if you upgrade your product to another major release, you must create a new Oracle home for binaries.

-See Understanding the Recommended Directory Structure for more about the recommended directory structure and locating your Application home.
+See Understanding the Recommended Directory Structure for more on the recommended directory structure and locating your Application home..

 Fusion Middleware documentation refers to the Application home directory as

 APPLICATION_HOME and includes all folders up to and including the domain name.
 For example, if you name your domain